Last updated on March 8th, 2023 at 09:15 am

 If you are working as a volunteer or travelling on business, you will often need to get a special volunteer visa.

 However, there are some exceptions and it can vary depending on your passport.
 Always check the rules for your nationality and your passport, as it varies.
-For instance, let’s look at Rwanda.
-If you are from the UK, you can get a Rwandan visa on arrival, but if you are from Singapore you don’t need a visa, but if you are from France, you need to apply in advance (or so the website says).

 If obtaining the visa on arrival, ensure you have the correct money in the currency required – usually dollars (sometimes euros) and have that amount easily accessible, away from your hidden cash so you are not having to rifle through your bags or counting money out in the open.